 Every sales leader needs to consider their market value.
 Sales leaders should regularly evaluate and determine areas for growth for their staff and themselves.
-When I talk about market value, I am referring to the two critical areas that will help you increase your value to your organization and up your personal value.
+When I talk about market value, I refer to the two critical areas that will help you increase your value to your organization and up your personal value.
 Your market value appreciates as you become a better leader and have a large professional network.

 As a former sales executive, I was always in a tough spot.
 Although I cognitively understood the importance of investing in my own development and the advantages of networking, I always found myself too busy to do either.
 Between meetings, presentations, conferences and emails, I rarely had time to even meet with customers.
 It was lucky that the presidents I worked with always insisted that I invest in my own professional development.
 Left to my own devices, investing in my professional development would have continued to be a low priority.
-The reality is that the higher up you go in an organization, there is less an opportunity to network with peers.
-Most organizations don’t have development programs for their most senior managers, so one needs to look outside the organization for development programs.
+The reality is that the higher up you go in an organization, there is less opportunity to network with peers.
+Most organizations don’t have development programs for their senior managers, so one needs to look outside the organization for development programs.

 Since leaving the industry, I have learned that having a well-established professional network of executives was critical to building my business and a great way to ensure career security.
 I strongly advise both friends and clients to plan at least one networking lunch a month.
 Despite my well-advised suggestion, I know few are actually following it.

-Interestingly, if you look at the CEO or Presidents in your organization, chances are they have a much better understanding of the importance of on-going leadership development and networking programs.
+Interestingly, if you look at the CEO or Presidents in your organization, chances are they have a much better understanding of the importance of ongoing leadership development and networking programs.
 In fact, there are many great options open to CEOs for networking opportunities, for example, TEC (The Executive Committee) in Canada or Vistage around the world.
 Groups like YPO (Young Presidents Organization) provide CEO’s an opportunity to discuss organizational concerns and receive feedback from other CEOs freely.
 YPO is a wonderful network that enables professionals to learn and become better leaders.
-With membership in the thousands worldwide, these forums profoundly impact decision-making, personal and professional growth and reinforce a commitment to action.
+With membership in the thousands worldwide, these forums profoundly impact decision-making and personal and professional growth and reinforce a commitment to action.

 Why Would Sales Executives Need Networking Groups?